Temperature and CO2

 (1) Higher temperatures(2) Higher ocean temperatures

-(4) More CO2 in the atmosphere (3) Ocean can hold less CO2
+(4) More CO2 in the atmosphere (3) The ocean can hold less CO2

 This amplifying feedback loop can become dominant in two ways:

-1. when temperature increases, see node 1 in the diagram.
-Frequently in the past, the Earth’s temperatures have increased due to changes in the Earth’s movement around the sun, and this has eventually led to CO2 increases, and
+1. When the temperature increases, e.g., frequently in the past, the Earth’s temperature has increased due to changes in the Earth’s orbit around the Sun, and this has eventually led to CO2 increases.

-2. when CO2 levels increase, see node 4 in the diagram.
-CO2 increases can then lead to temperature increases.
+2. When CO2 levels increase, this can lead to temperature increases.

 Note, this feedback loop is very slow.
 Hot water rises above cold water, so heating water from above is slow.
-It takes a long time for atmospheric heating to cause ocean heating.
+It takes a long time for atmospheric heating to warm the ocean.

 Also note, this feedback loop is reversible, so temperature decreases can occur either before or after CO2 decreases: